• Skip to primary navigation

 peeling mango with a glass

-Take a small glass cup with a thin rim to scoop out the mango pieces from the peel in one motion from top to bottom.
-While this method removes the most mango from the peel, it can make the mango chunks mushy.
+Take a small glass cup with a thin rim and scoop out the mango pieces from the peel from top to bottom.

 How to store Ripe mango

-If you want to speed up the ripening process, place unripe mangos in a brown bag and leave on the counter for 2 days.
+• To speed up the ripening process, place unripe mangos in a brown bag and leave on the counter for 2 days.

 How to store cut mango